Welcome

 • Artist's Proofs (a/p): In offset and giclée reproductions, artist's proofs are additional prints not included in, but of the same quality as, the regular s/n edition.
 Artist's proofs are distinguished by the abbreviation "AP" and are numbered separately.
 Generally, artist proofs run about 10% additional of a s/n edition. (i.e. if there are 1000 prints made as a signed and numbered (s/n) edition, about 10% more (or 100) will be designated as a/p's).

 Most of today's artist proof offset and giclée reproductions however are of absolutely no different quality than any other part of the print edition.
-Those a/p's that are sold are sold at a premium price, as they are considered more collectible because there are less of them.
+Those a/p's are sold at a premium price, as they are considered more collectible because there are less of them.
 In our professional opinion, unless you're considering an original print a/p, they are no more special than the regular s/n edition.

 • Edition Size: The total number of prints printed, or pulled, of one particular image.
 Separate edition sizes are recorded for the signed and numbered prints, artist's proofs, publisher proofs, printer's proofs, conservation editions, canvas editions, enhanced editions, etc. You should find all these various editions indicated on the certificate of authenticity - provided with most if not all limited editions.

-• Giclée: - (Pronounced Zhee-Clay) is an elegant, state-of-the-art reproduction that gives a vibrant color rendition of an original painting.
+• Giclée: - (Pronounced Jee-Clay) is an elegant, state-of-the-art reproduction that gives a vibrant color rendition of an original painting.
 A result of the marriage of art and modern printing technology, a giclée faithfully reflects the vibrant color, rich detail and lush texture of the original.
 Giclée, a French term for "fine spray", is created by a high fidelity digital printer's tiny ink jets that spray millions of droplets of water based ink onto fine archival art paper or canvas known as the "substrate".
 The combination of specific inks and substrate are carefully selected to assure maximum print longevity.
 Giclées are produced one at a time.
 Depending upon their size, this intricate printing process can take up to an hour or more for each print.
 Afterward, giclées are coated with a protective finish to further assure their longevity.
 More and more artists are using the giclée process as it is today's best method to faithfully replicate the original.
 A giclee canvas print is usually mounted or stretched on wooden stretcher bars and framed without matting or glass - just the frame itself.

 • Limited-Edition Print: A reproduction of an original work of art that is signed by the artist and sequentially numbered.
 The total number of prints is fixed or limited by the artist or the publisher.